Sialitech/label-siali/docs/source/guide/manage_users.md

 </table>

-## Set up role-based access control (RBAC) with Label Studio
+## Set up role-based access control (RBAC) with Siali Label

-Set up role-based access control in Label Studio by using [organizations and workspaces to organize projects](#Use-organizations-to-manage-data-and-projects) and assigning roles to organization members.
-Use roles to control what actions organization members can perform in Label Studio, and manage organization and workspace membership to manage what data and projects those people can access.
+Set up role-based access control in Siali Label by using [organizations and workspaces to organize projects](#Use-organizations-to-manage-data-and-projects) and assigning roles to organization members.
+Use roles to control what actions organization members can perform in Siali Label, and manage organization and workspace membership to manage what data and projects those people can access.

-Only people with the Administrator and Owner roles can invite people to Label Studio and manage their role membership.
+Only people with the Administrator and Owner roles can invite people to Siali Label and manage their role membership.

-### Invite users to Label Studio Enterprise
+### Invite users to Siali Label Enterprise

 Invite users to your organization by doing the following:
-1. In the Label Studio UI, click the hamburger icon to expand the left-hand menu and click **Organization**.
+1. In the Siali Label UI, click the hamburger icon to expand the left-hand menu and click **Organization**.
 2. On the Organization page, click **+ Add People**.
-3. In the dialog box that appears, click **Copy Link** and share the invitation link to your Label Studio instance with the people that you want to join your organization.
+3. In the dialog box that appears, click **Copy Link** and share the invitation link to your Siali Label instance with the people that you want to join your organization.

 ### Restrict signup without invite links

-To restrict who has access to your Label Studio instance, invite collaborators directly using an invitation link.
+To restrict who has access to your Siali Label instance, invite collaborators directly using an invitation link.
 To disable the signup page unless someone uses the invitation link, you should add this environment variable to your setup:

 ```bash
 LABEL_STUDIO_DISABLE_SIGNUP_WITHOUT_LINK=true
 ```

 ### Assign roles to invited users
 After a user that you invite clicks the link and signs up for an account, their account exists but must be activated by an organization owner or administrator.
-When you activate someone's account, you also assign them a role in Label Studio.
+When you activate someone's account, you also assign them a role in Siali Label.

 To activate a user account and assign a role, do the following:
-1. In the Label Studio UI, click the hamburger icon to expand the left-hand menu and click **Organization**.
+1. In the Siali Label UI, click the hamburger icon to expand the left-hand menu and click **Organization**.
 2. Locate the user with a status of **Not Activated**.
 3. Select the drop-down under **Role** and select the relevant role for the user.
 Your changes save automatically.
 Repeat these steps for any additional users.